Georgy Malenkov: Competitors, Leningrad affair

 During the late 1940s and early 1950s Malenkov gained more favor with Stalin than any other top Soviet communist.
 Malenkov's main competition were the leaders of Leningrad whose glory had been earned in resistance to Hitler's attacks during World War II.
-After the Siege of Leningrad Mayor Kuznetsov and his deputies earned much fame and support all over the USSR.
+After the Siege of Leningrad, Leningrad party leader Alexey Kuznetsov and his deputies earned much fame and support all over the USSR.
 Malenkov followed Stalin's policy of suppressing that glory in order to maintain Moscow's image as the USSR's only center of power.

 In 1949, Malenkov personally came to Leningrad leading a regiment of armed men from Moscow MGB special forces and swiftly removed and arrested the city leaders.
 After a series of secret trials, 23 men, including the Mayor and deputies, were executed and buried in an unmarked pit on the outskirts of the city.
 At the same time, over two thousand top managers and intellectuals were uprooted and exiled from Leningrad to Siberia, their property was confiscated, and their positions were filled by communists loyal to Stalin.

 During the same years, Malenkov also exterminated the Jewish Anti-Fascist Committee.
 Many members of the Jewish Anti-Fascist Committee were killed in the Night of the Murdered Poets.
 On 12 August 1952, thirteen Jewish writers were executed for treason in the basement of Lubyanka Prison.
 This was approved by Stalin and supervised by Malenkov.

-Malenkov's loyalty to Stalin was proven by executions of political competition and the Leningrad affair and catapulted Malenkov to become the only successor of Stalin.

 1952 and 1953 Time magazine covers indicate that Malenkov was generally considered to be Stalin's apprentice and successor.

-Premiership and duumvirate

-Malenkov's ambitions and crafty politics bore fruit upon Stalin's death on 5 March 1953.
-Four days later Malenkov, Vyacheslav Molotov, Lavrentiy Beria, and Nikita Khrushchev gave the eulogy at Stalin's funeral.

-On 6 March, the day after Stalin died, Malenkov succeeded him as Premier of the Soviet Union.
-His name was also listed first on the newly named Presidium of the Central Committee (as the Politburo had been called since 1952).
-Although there had been no title identifying the leader of the party for almost a year, this indicated that Malenkov had succeeded Stalin as party leader as well.
-On 7 March, Malenkov's name appeared atop the list of secretaries of the Secretariat, confirming that he had succeeded Stalin as the most powerful man in the Soviet Union.
-However, after only a week, Malenkov was forced to resign from the Secretariat.
-The new leadership wanted to prevent too much power from being concentrated in one pair of hands.
-For all intents and purposes, Khrushchev replaced him as party leader; Khrushchev's name appeared atop a revised list of secretaries on 14 March, though he was not formally named First Secretary of the CPSU until September 1953.
-Malenkov remained as premier, beginning a period of a Malenkov-Khrushchev duumvirate.